lgorissen/k4d/lab 11/README.md

 ## DaemonSet example

-Our example will run a Pod on all nodes with node label **gpu** set to **true**.
+Our example will run a Pod on all nodes with node label **gpu** set to **high**.
 Think of the Pod as a 'monitor of the Node's GPU capability'.

-The DaemonSet manifest file (in the lab 10 directory, name `daemonset-gpu.yaml`):
+The DaemonSet manifest file (in the lab 11 directory, name `daemonset-gpu.yaml`):

 ```bash
 apiVersion: apps/v1beta2    # mind the API version